Drive-Up COVID-19 Testing

 What is a Rapid COVID-19 Antibody Test?

-Another coronavirus testing method is the rapid COVID test kit.
+Another coronavirus testing method is the rapid COVID Antibody test kit.
 It is safe, quick, and painless.
 This test kit detects antibodies against COVID which typically rise within 1-2 weeks after infection.
 The rapid COVID-19 Antibody test requires a blood sample to detect antibodies against coronavirus in your bloodstream.
 Our physicians or nursing staff will perform a simple finger prick, obtain your blood sample, and use the kit accordingly.
 Results are available in 10 minutes.

 What is the purpose of the antibody test?